khanjason/MUNchkinDiscordBot/README.md

 ## Installation

 MUNchkin is running on Heroku.
-The bot has not been made public at this moment.
+To add the bot to your own server, click [here](https://bit.ly/2TQ8hcp).
+Make sure MUNchkin has the correct roles needed to access any channels that it will use.
+The 'Chair' role is required to use Chair commands.
+Delegate commands can used by anyone.

 ## Commands